 Kunnu Aya, Three Ways

-IngredientsTigernuts, 2 – 3 cups Water 2 tablespoons dried hibiscus flowers (Flor de Jamaica) 10 – 12 Cardamom pods1 teaspoon Alligator pepper/Grains of paradiise Sugar, to taste
+IngredientsTigernuts, 2 – 3 cups Water 2 tablespoons dried hibiscus flowers (Flor de Jamaica) 10 – 12 Cardamom pods 1 teaspoon Alligator pepper/Grains of paradiise Sugar, to taste

 The tiger nuts, fresh or dried are best soaked in water for at least 6 hours prior to making the drink, to ‘soften’, but also to reduce the level of unwanted anti- nutrients such as tannins, alkaloids and polyphenols.

 Find tiger nuts

-Prepare Tiger nutsWash thoroughly in water and remove any stones/twigs and other non-tiger nut things.
 Soak overnight, ensuring the nuts are covered with an inch or two of water.
 The following day, discard soaking liquid, rinse and prepare to blend.

 I divided my batch of nuts into three: one part was combined with dried hibiscus calyxes – I hoped it would take on a some of the rich red colours and a slight tartness.
 Alas, and probably due to the fact that this was a previously-used batch of dried hibiscus flowers, the colour didn’t come through though a slight tartness did.
 The resulting drink ended up like a lightly, slightly sour strawberry yogurt drink; batch two combined the nuts with cardamoms and the third batch, was spiced with alligator pepper (cousins to grain of paradise).

 Once this is done, I decant the top liquid, discard the starch and sweeten to taste, with sugar, honey, or simple syrup.

 I liked the flavours – especially the pink, hibiscus flavoured variety which should be called Kunnu Aya Zobo, I think!
 After all Kunnu Aya refers to the milk and Zobo, the hibiscus flavours.
 It did end up like light and sweetened strawberry yogurt.
-The cardamom flavours also shone, but then I am a cardamom lover.
-I felt I could have done a bit more with the ‘alligator pepper’ version but that’s one for next time.
-Have you tried Horchata de Chufas?
-What are your favourite nut milk combinations?